 Students, faculty and staff have access to fitness centers at SCC and SFCC.
 These state-of-the-art facilities offer cardiovascular conditioning, strength training and flexibility programming.
-Students may register for either a 1-credit fast fitness or a 2-credit cross training class.
-Grading is based on the total hours of exercise time accumulated during the quarter.
+Community members, staff and faculty can join quarterly for a fee.
+There also is an opportunity for physically challenged individuals to exercise on a variety of specialized machines.

 For more information, call:

-The athletic program gives full-time students at both colleges an opportunity to participate in competitive intercollegiate sports in the Northwest Athletic Association of Community Colleges (NWAACC).
-Each year, Bigfoot teams rank in the top ten in a variety of NWAACC sports.
-Men's teams compete in cross-country, basketball, track, golf, tennis, soccer and baseball; women's in volleyball, cross-country, basketball, track, golf, tennis, soccer and softball.
+The athletic program gives full-time students at both colleges an opportunity to participate in competitive intercollegiate sports in the Northwest Athletic Conference (NWAC).
+Each year,CCS Bigfoot teams are consistently successful and have earned numerous regional and conference accolades.
+Women’s teams compete in basketball, cross-country, golf, soccer, softball, tennis, track, and volleyball; men’s teams compete in baseball, basketball, cross-country, golf, soccer, tennis, and track.

 Students can pursue an SFCC International Studies Pre-major or International Business Certificate program.
 Consult a counselor or adviser for additional information.